James Norris (footballer)

-James Barry Norris (born 4 April 2003) is an English professional footballer who plays as a left-back for League of Ireland Premier Division club Shelbourne, on loan from Premier League club Liverpool.
+James Barry Norris (born 4 April 2003) is an English professional footballer who plays as a left-back for League of Ireland Premier Division club Shelbourne.

 Club career

 Liverpool

 Norris made his professional debut for Liverpool whilst still a scholar on 17 December 2019, coming on as a substitute in the away match against Aston Villa in the quarter-finals of the EFL Cup.

 Tranmere Rovers loan

 Norris joined Tranmere Rovers on a season-long loan on 1 September 2023.
 He made his debut on 5 September, in an EFL Trophy fixture against Fleetwood Town, being substituted after only 42 minutes.

-Shelbourne loan
+Shelbourne

 On 17 February 2025, he signed for League of Ireland Premier Division club Shelbourne on loan until the end of their season in November.
+On 1 January 2026, it was announced that Norris had signed for the club on a permanent basis.

 International career

 In September 2019, Norris started for the England under-17 team as they defeated hosts Poland to win the Syrenka Cup.

 On 29 March 2021, Norris made his debut for England U18s during a 2–0 win away to Wales at the Leckwith Stadium.

 On 6 September 2021, Norris made his debut for the England U19s during a 1–1 draw with Germany in Bad Dürrheim.